rancher/rancher.github.io/rancher/v1.2/zh/environments/registries/index.md

 #### Insecure Registries

 In order to access an insecure registry, you'll need to configure your Docker daemon on your host(s). `DOMAIN` and `PORT` are the domain and port where the private registry is hosted.

-> **Note:** Whenever you restart docker on the host, you may encounter issues with Network Agent being stuck in _Starting_ state.
-To workaround the issue, please reboot the host.

 ```bash
 # Edit the config file "/etc/default/docker"